 - Place the hook side of the swing hooks in place on the corset front with the edge lined up along the stitch line.
 Confirm the placement; mark the holes of the swing hook base plate onto the fabric (I used a gold Sharpie so it would show up on my black fabric).
 Cut a piece of German Plastic boning ( I used 50-8125-11) to the correct length (about 1" or 2.5 cm shorter than the corset front) and shape the ends if necessary.
 If the cut ends of the plastic bones are a bit rough rub them against a rasp or even an "emery" board.
 NOTE: you can sew through the product so if you don't cut them accurately it's not a problem.
 Mark the placement of the swing hook holes on the bones.
 Using a hole punch; punch holes in the bones and in the fabric.
 I used a larger hole for the bones (#4 on my rotating hole punch) and a smaller hole for the fabric (#3).
 You are only punch a hole through the front and the front facing!

 - Slide the bone between the front and front seam allowance.
 Align the holes and if you shaped the bone make sure it is orientated correctly with the top and bottom edges.

 - Take a rivet (the part with a longer post) and push it through one hole of the swing hook base plate, the fabric, the bone and the seam allowance.
 Push a rivet cap onto the end of the rivet post.
 In this image I've not pushed the post through the seam allowance as it was harder to see what was happening.

 - Using a rivet setter and mallet - set the rivets.
-I've used setter 82-9601 as it fits the rivets that come with the corset swing hooks.

 - Repeat for all swing hook pieces.